UditBhaskar19/EGO_MOTION_ESTIMATION/3_egomotion_radar_cartesian/README.md

 ### 3. Radar Scan Visualization in Ego Vehicle frame
-The below animation is a brief sequence of radar frames where the velocity both the components.
-Since the velocity vectors has both components ( unlike range-rate ), from the animation we can guess when the vehicle is turning, wobbling and moving approximately in a straight line.
+The below animation is a brief sequence of radar frames where the velocity has both the components.
+Since the velocity vector has both components ( unlike range-rate ), from the animation we can guess when the vehicle is turning, wobbling and moving approximately in a straight line.
 ![](https://github.com/UditBhaskar19/EGO_MOTION_ESTIMATION/blob/main/3_egomotion_radar_cartesian/readme_artifacts/radar_range_rate1.gif)